Skip to content

 Species protection issues need to be addressed for a wide range of infrastructure projects.
 For example, in wind power projects in forests, it is important to know whether roosts or hunting grounds of bat species relevant to planning are affected by the intervention or whether the planned route of a road cuts through flight paths.
 Traditional manual radio telemetry is time-consuming, cost-intensive and often has spatial errors that exceed the specified distance limits.

 For each signal received, the distance to the planned intervention site is calculated using statistical methods.
-Both the use of roosts (Fig. 1) and hunting areas within relevant distance radii can thus be recorded over the entire transmitter runtime.
+Both the use of roosts (Fig. 1) and of hunting grounds within the relevant distance radii can thus be recorded over the entire transmitter runtime.

 While manual roost searches only take a fraction of the transmitter runtime into account, the tRackIT system can be used to monitor roost use in the intervention area seamlessly over the entire transmitter runtime.